School Walks

 Anti-Bullying

-Notification regarding the Board of Management’s annual review of the anti-bullying policy
+Notification regarding the board of management’s annual review of the school’s Bí Cineálta Policy

 To: Caherea School Community

-• The Board of Management’s annual review of the school’s anti-bullying policy and its implementation was completed at the Board meeting of 29.09.2022.
+The Board of Management of Caherea National School confirms that the board of management’s annual review of the school’s Bí Cineálta Policy to Prevent and Address Bullying Behaviour and its implementation was completed at the board of management meeting of 01.10.2025.

-• This review was conducted in accordance with the checklist set out in Appendix 4 of the Department’s Anti-Bullying Procedures for Primary and Post-Primary Schools.
+This review was conducted in accordance with the requirements of the Department of Education’s Bí Cineálta Procedures to Prevent and Address Bullying Behaviour for Primary and Post-Primary Schools.

 Chairperson, Board of Management